Press release · For immediate release

 "That's why we're partnering with ParrotPal.
 Their LeanShield programme is designed to help our members protect lean mass and stay adherent to what actually matters: preserving muscle, strength, and function."

-Tom Pascoe, CEO, Heracles Health
+Tom Pascoe, CEO, Heracles

 LeanShield is patent pending and was developed with the guidance of Professor Nick Wareham, Director of the Cambridge Institute of Metabolic Science.
 A randomised controlled trial, measured by DXA body scanning, is in design with the University of Cambridge to test the score against gold-standard body-composition measurement.
 The company is explicit that the trial could go against it: in its words, if you are going to call something a safety score, you fund the science that checks it.